the-illarionov/the-supersonic-plugin-for-scroll-based-animation/.github/README.md

     const plugin = new TheSupersonicPlugin({
         drivers: {
             hooray: {
-                start: document.querySelector('.start') // When this element will appear on the screen animation will start,
+                start: document.querySelector('.start'), // Animation starts when this element appears on the screen
-                end: document.querySelector('.end') // When this element will appear on the screen animation will end,
+                end: document.querySelector('.end'), // Animation ends when this element appears on the screen
                 elements: ['.animatable'] // List of elements with CSS animations },
         },